Kim Zolciak-Biermann's 4-Year-Old Son Hospitalized After Dog Bite

 Instagram; Getty Images

-Kim Zolciak-Biermann and Troy Bierman's 4-year-old son Kash is recovering in a hospital after suffering "very traumatic injuries" from a dog attack.
+Kim Zolciak-Biermann and Kroy Bierman's 4-year-old son Kash is recovering in a hospital after suffering "very traumatic injuries" from a dog attack.

 The Don't Be Tardy star, who is returning to The Real Housewives of Atlanta for the season nine finale, posted on her Instagram page Sunday a photo of the boy lying on a hospital bed.